Context-Dependent Learning: A Teacher's Guide

 This frustrating phenomenon has a scientific explanation.
 Context-dependent learning describes how the context in which we learn becomes linked to what we learn.
 When retrieval context matches learning context, memory works well.
 When contexts differ, retrieval becomes harder, even though the information is still there.

 Context-dependent learning means students remember information better when the retrieval environment matches where they learned it.
 The physical location, sounds, and even smells during learning become retrieval cues that help access memories.
-Teachers can improve student performance by varying practice contexts and explicitly teaching about these memory effects.
+Teachers can improve student performance by varying practise contexts and explicitly teaching about these memory effects.

 Context-dependent memory refers to the improved ability to retrieve information when the external environment at retrieval matches the environment at encoding.
 The sights, sounds, smells, and physical circumstances present during learning become associated with the memory and can later serve as retrieval cues.